guardtime/ksi-tool/README.md

 ### Latest Release from Guardtime Repository

-In order to install the `KSI` CentOS/RHEL:
+In order to install the `KSI` on CentOS/RHEL:

 ```
 cd /etc/yum.repos.d